-Sometimes, people hate being on probation so much that they would rather go to jail, do their time and be done with it.
+Sometimes, people hate being on probation so much that they would rather go to jail, do their time, and be done with it.
 Since probation can last longer than jail time, this seems like a better option for some.

 What Happens if I Don’t Follow the Rules of My Probation?

 Not taking probation seriously is a huge mistake.
-The point of probation is making sure that the public is safe – if someone disregards an aspect of their probation, then the public may not be as safe as possible.
+The point of this is making sure that the public is safe – if someone disregards an aspect of their probation, then the public may not be as safe as possible.
 When somebody breaks the rules of their probation, they have to go in front of the judge again.
 Ultimately, the person can be sent to prison or jail for breaking probation.

 What is a Probation Officer’s Role?

 - Assessing the person on probation for needs they should have met.

 - Assessing the person on probation for risks they may pose.